darciopacifico/enablecache/README.md

 	//call new cached find product as usually call original FindProduct fmt.Println(CachedFindProduct(9))

-	//cache storage is started in a separated go routine.
+	//Cache storage operations is started in separateds go routines.
-	//Wait for finish
-	cacheSpot.WaitAllParallelOps()
+	//A waiting group ensure for all operations to finish. cacheSpot.WaitAllParallelOps()
 }
 ```